FAQ – Applicant Information and Procedure

 What is the procedure for getting a work visa once I have accepted a job offer?

-Once we have secured a job offer on your behalf, you can choose your own legal adviser, or apply for a visa by yourself, or you may use Licensed Immigration Adviser working for JPC LTD or in our associate companies, one of those is Approved Immigration Ltd and another Trinity NZ Ltd. If you chose to work with people we recommend, there is no extra fee is payable for this service except so-called Disbursements-extra fees disclosed below.
+Once we have secured a job offer for you, you can choose your own legal adviser, or apply for a visa by yourself, or you may use Licensed Immigration Adviser working for JPC LTD or in our associate companies, one of those is Approved Immigration Ltd and another Trinity NZ Ltd. If you chose to work with people we recommend, there is no extra fee is payable for this service except so-called Disbursements, extra fees disclosed below.
+Under new Immigration NZ requirements, these fees are payable by applicants credit cards.
 JPC has an agreement with the above organizations for immigration services for our applicants and will pay them from your contract fee.
 Following the Code of Conduct of Licence Immigration Advisers in New Zealand, you will sign an agreement for immigration advice and receive a copy of Advisers Professional Standards.
 Your adviser will lead you through the process of a work visa application, if you choose so, according to the Code of Conduct of Licensed Immigration Advisers http://iaa.govt.nz/code/index.asp

 What if the visa is not granted and I want my money back?

-If you did find a job for me, what do I do?
+If you did not find a job for me, what do I do?

 Will you help me get a work visa?